-AI Construction Listings
+AI Construction Providers

 How Currency Is Maintained

-Directory listings in a technology-adjacent construction context face a specific obsolescence problem: the AI tooling landscape changes faster than traditional construction licensing cycles.
+Provider Network providers in a technology-adjacent construction context face a specific obsolescence problem: the AI tooling landscape changes faster than traditional construction licensing cycles.
 A firm's AI capabilities — the platforms deployed, the models integrated, the data pipelines in operation — may shift within a single project cycle, while state contractor licensing renewal periods commonly run 1 to 3 years.

 The AI Construction Authority addresses this through a structured dual-layer verification process: